-Aurora Public Library is starting a Teen Advisory Group!
+Join Aurora Public Library's Teen Advisory Group!
 We’re looking for local teens to contribute fresh ideas and opinions for our YA programs and collections.

 Not only will you be helping to create a vibrant place for your peers, you will also earn community service hours.
 Click here to download the application or fill in this online form.
-If you downloaded the form, submit your application by email or in person at the Children and Young Adult Information Desk.
+If you downloaded the form, submit your application by email or in person at either Information Desk.

 TEENS: Reading Buddies Volunteer Program

 Reading Buddies is a literacy-based program for children who have difficulty reading at their grade level.
-Children in grades one - six will meet in the library with a high school volunteer once a week for a one-hour session.
-The sessions continue for ten weeks.
-Reading Buddies is not a homework club or a child care service.
+Children in grades 1 - 6 will meet in the library with a high school volunteer once a week for a one-hour session; the sessions continue for ten weeks.
 Buddies will concentrate on reading for pleasure and together enjoy activities that promote reading and writing.
 Volunteers can earn hours toward their community service while making a valuable contribution to the life of a young person.
-Applications are accepted twice a year.
-Volunteers must be in Grades 9-12, and must live or attend school in Aurora.
 Click here to download the application or fill in this online form.
-If you downloaded the form, submit your application by email or in person at the Children and Young Adult Information Desk.
+If you downloaded the form, submit your application by email or in person at either Information Desk.